 I started to get the hang of things pretty quickly once more people arrived, I got familiar with where things were and I adopted a new personal tag line: “Hi, I’m #$%^& and I’m a virgin bartender, so be gentle.”
 I kid you not, it worked every time.
 I had the kiddies laughing, drinking and drooling…it was a good time.

 I wanted to bartend 4ever.
 I had daydreams of flipping and tossing bottles, flaming some dr. pepper’s and, of course, dancing on the bar being the center of attention.
 All this with my clothes on.
 Who knew?
 And then reality hit.
 I realized the answer to my question in my previous entry: would a lesbian strip club be as lucrative as its heterosexual counterpart?
 The answer is hell no. Strippers in a lesbian club would starve to death, I’m sorry to say.
-Lesbians are cheap, almost as cheap as black people.
+Lesbians are cheap,.
 Okay, before you curse me, hear me out.
 I have never, ever, in my days of working for tips, received a quarter as a tip until working in a lesbian bar.
 Who does that?
 And I can’t even be mad at them because when I started working in a black club, there were people who picked that quarter up and took it with them.
 Who the hell does that?